A woman who is a PCAOB auditor reviewing documents from a client

 Our team of talented professionals understands the complex rules associated with regulatory compliance.

 Assurance Dimensions is registered with the Public Companies Accounting Oversight Board (PCAOB).
-Our registration with the PCAOB enables us to audit SEC registrants and holds us accountable to PCAOB standards for review.
+Our registration with the PCAOB enables us to provide SOX 404 compliance services and holds us accountable to PCAOB standards for review.

-Contact us today to prepare for your next SEC audit.
+Contact us today to help provide SOX 404 Compliance services for your company.